inner child healing exercises inner child work

 Since then I’ve found my own inner child healing exercises that have helped me to connect with my inner mother and inner father and cultivate psychological resilience.

 And it’s been nothing short of a miracle.
-To me, nothing has crystallised my emotional pain more than inner child work, because it gets to the core of the emotional wounds that are holding me back in life.
+To me, nothing has crystallised my emotional pain more than inner child work, because it gets to the core of the emotional wounds that were holding me back in life.

 I’m still a work in progress, but it’s helped me to find internal strength, inner peace, and the deepest connection to love that I’ve ever had.